JobeMichael/react-autocomplete/README.md

 ` npm run build ` - To create production script and css.

 ` npmr run test ` - To run testing.

-# Technical Document

-## search.jsx

-`js/app/search.jsx`  - Main component, contains two child components autocomplete and Searchfield.

-`selectedUser = user => { ... }`

-selectedUser is a event and it will trigger when select some item from autocomplete.
-This event is avilable in `search.jsx`.

-`searchEvent`

-When user type query this event will trigger. **onKeyUp** event is used to trigger the event.

-Used timeout logic to avoid unnessary api call when user keep type.
-If user give 300ms gap, then it calls api and render the data, otherwise it won't and it will clear the timeout and create new one on every **onKeyUp**.